Create a Let's Encrypt wildcard certificate

 Requirements

-- your own domain or subdomain zone
+- a domain or delegated subdomain zone under your control

-- Permission to run Certbot with root privileges
+- permission to run Certbot with root privileges

-- a plan for renewal, import and key storage
+- a plan for renewal, import, and key storage

 Install Certbot